justmars/django-yabl/README.md

 ## AbstractBookmarkable

-The abstraction makes each instance _bookmarkable_ and _taggable_ by authenticated users.
+The abstraction makes each inheriting instance _bookmarkable_ and _taggable_ by authenticated users.

 | Attributes                        | Purpose                                                    |
 | --------------------------------- | ---------------------------------------------------------- |